apeiros/sorting/README.markdown

     # Only care about nil values in your data
     [5,3,nil,9].sort_by { |x| x || Sorting::Bigger } # Sorting::Smaller is available too

-    # Care about expensive comparison values which may not always be needed
-    # assume item.expensive_value takes a lot of time to compute, but since it's the second value,
-    # it might only be needed in a small number of cases.
-    require 'sorting/convenience'
-    items.sort_by { |item|
-      [asc(item.cheap_value), asc(:nils_last) { item.expensive_value }]
-    }

 Take a look at {file:documentation/examples.rb} for more examples.